uibk-iNNference/iNNfrastructure/README.md

 ### CLI

 We provide the `innfcli` command for quick and standardized prediction.
-For usage, please see the [foreNNsic experiment repository](TODO) and the run files there.
+For usage, please see the [experiment repository](https://github.com/uibk-iNNference/unaNNticipated) and the run files there.

 The CLI only includes code to interact with GCP.
 If you want to use AWS, you need to use the API directly.
 Our experiments mostly use the `ensure_configs_running` function from both GCP and AWS modules.